PaulEnglert/ann/doc/index.rst

 * single-layer feed-forward neural network with dynamic numbers of neurons
 * multi-layer feed-forward neural network (using backpropagation) with dynamic numbers of layers and neurons
+* restricted boltzmann machine with dynamic numbers of hidden neurons

 ..
 Indices and tables
 .. ==================